 Instead, contrast also includes a component of proximity.
 The difference in brightness between two objects is exaggerated when they appear side by side.
 In the photograph below, the bright Eiffel Tower is directly in front of a black background.
 This image has far more contrast than the gradient above.

 Contrast matters in black and white photography because of the message it sends.
 A photo with high contrast, like the one above, conveys a sense of dynamic intensity – often, again, because of the dark shadows.
-This is why photographers often add contrast to monochromatic images.
-It helps them stand out.
+This is why photographers like adding contrast to monochromatic photos.
+It helps the images stand out.

 Low contrast photos don’t attract as much attention, but their softer, muted quality can work equally well.
 Some of my favorite black and white photos of all time have just a few silver mid-tones, and their subtlety is what makes them work so well.